fmeco96/Codigo-propio/Readme.txt

-Código de programa abierto para todos aquellos que están comenzando programación.
+CÃ³digo de programa abierto para todos aquellos que estÃ¡n comenzando programaciÃ³n.

-El uso de este código para ventas a terceros esta terminantemente prohibido.
+El uso de este cÃ³digo para ventas a terceros esta terminantemente prohibido.

-Lenguaje usado: Python 3.8 & Tkinter

 ------- English -----------------------------------------------------------

 Open program code for all those who are starting programming.

 The use of this code for sales to third parties is strictly prohibited.

-Language used: Python 3.8 & Tkinter